TelNowEdge/freepbx-base/README.md

 ## Todo

-1. Increase security in service.yml with publc / private service
+1. Increase security in service.yml with public / private service